 Another technique that pro-republican narratives adopted was to portray soldiers as victims of both an international violence and an internal German corruption that festered within the upper echelon of the German military and Imperial state.
 The Great War was described in terms of genocide, and many referred to it explicitly by this definition, and used the word 'Völkermord,' which simultaneously defined it as a slaughter and placed blame on its participants.
-Republican narratives that portrayed frontline soldiers, however, excluded the reality that common German men who had volunteered or been conscripted were also perpetrators of violence.
-86 A poster titled "No More War" advertises a commemoration ceremony on July 31, 1922 for those killed in combat and depicts a battlefield filled with mutilated and dying soldiers who lay beneath a sky illuminated by the presence of three, large united figures.
-87 In the illustration, war becomes the third quasi-character in its own right, but, only its aftermath is depicted.
-The poster presents war as something that happened to the passive dying soldiers, rather than something that they themselves participated in or waged.
+Republican narratives that portrayed frontline soldiers, however, excluded the reality that common German men who had volunteered or been conscripted were also perpetrators of violence.87 A poster titled "No More War" advertises a commemoration ceremony on July 31, 1922 for those killed in combat and depicts a battlefield filled with mutilated and dying soldiers who lay beneath a sky illuminated by the presence of three, large united figures.
+88 In the illustration, war becomes the third quasi-character in its own right, but, only its aftermath is depicted.
+The poster presents war as something that

 The attempt to separate soldiers from the perpetration of violence in World War I and instead emphasize their suffering muddled the pro-republican narrative and limited its opportunity for success.
 The separation of soldiers from violence conflicted with the militaristic nature of the Reichsbanner, one of the Weimar Republic's primary defenders.
-The Reichsbanner was a group of war veterans founded in Magdeburg in 1924 that burgeoned into one of the republic's largest mass organizations, and was made up of more than three million members.
-88 In a photograph from October 1924, Reichsbanner members march at a rally in Potsdam in a unified formation holding German flags and wearing military uniforms.
-89 Their militaristic formation and uniforms clash with pro-republican attempts to counter the rightist narrative of the war by portraying soldiers as victims and omitting violence from their identities.
+The Reichsbanner was a group of war veterans founded in Magdeburg in 1924 that burgeoned into one of the republic's largest mass organizations, and was made up of more than three million members.89 In a photograph from October 1924, Reichsbanner members march at a rally in Potsdam in a unified formation holding German flags and wearing military uniforms.
+90 Their militaristic formation and uniforms clash with pro-republican attempts to counter the rightist narrative of the war by portraying soldiers as victims and omitting violence from their identities.
 Ultimately, this destabilized the pro-republican narrative.
 It would be difficult, if not impossible, for a narrative to encompass both the aims of a paramilitary group and a pro-republican rendering of Germany's participation in the First World War that denied violence.
-This emphasizes one of the characteristic elements of pro-republican war remembrance that Ziemann identified: "the lack of any stable and coherent framework or core institutional platform on which moderate socialists and radical democrats could rely for these purposes."
-90
+This emphasizes one of the characteristic elements of pro-republican war remembrance that Ziemann identified: "the lack of any stable and coherent framework or core institutional platform on which moderate socialists and radical democrats could rely for these purposes."91